Flow State in Learning: Csikszentmihalyi's Theory

 Learners usually need 10-15 minutes to get into flow, which varies (Csikszentmihalyi, 1990).
 Teachers can reduce distractions and give clear instructions to help (Shernoff et al., 2016).
 Make sure each learner has materials ready beforehand (Ericsson et al., 1993).

-Researchers (Csikszentmihalyi, 1990; Nakamura & Csikszentmihalyi, 2002) say look for engaged learners.
-Note sustained attention without prompts and reluctance to stop.
-Surveys about time, enjoyment, and challenge help assess flow (Egbert, 2003; Shernoff et al., 2014).
-Learners extending tasks shows engagement too (Hamari et al., 2016).
+Csikszentmihalyi (1990) and Nakamura & Csikszentmihalyi (2002) say look for engaged learners.
+They show sustained attention without needing reminders, and don't want to stop.
+Surveys about time, enjoyment, and challenge assess flow (Egbert, 2003; Shernoff et al., 2014).
+Hamari et al. (2016) found learners extending tasks also shows engagement.

 Flow state works particularly well in creative subjects like art and creative writing, problem-solving activities in maths and science, and hands-on practical work.
 The key is that any subject can promote flow if tasks have clear objectives, provide immediate feedback, and can be easily adjusted to match individual skill levels.